almasria/gnn_project/README.md

 The work was conducted as part of the *Generative Neural Networks for the Sciences* course at Heidelberg University (Prof. Ulrich Köthe).

 The project explores how the **pretrain–finetune paradigm**, which revolutionized NLP and vision, can be applied to **Physics-Informed Neural Networks (PINNs)**.
-Specifically, we test whether **PINNsFormers**—Transformer-based PINNs—can **learn reusable “physics priors”** for parameterized differential equations.
+Specifically, we test whether **PINNsFormers**—Transformer-based PINNs—can **learn reusable "physics priors"** for parameterized differential equations.

 ---

 ## Overview

-> “We wanted to see if transfer learning could turn PINNs into foundation models for PDEs.”
+> "We wanted to see if transfer learning could turn PINNs into foundation models for PDEs."

 **PINNsFormer** (Zhao et al., 2024) extends PINNs by adding a Transformer encoder–decoder with attention across pseudo-time sequences.
 In this project, we:
-- Added **parameter conditioning** (e.g., reaction coefficient ?) to both PINN and PINNsFormer.
+- Added **parameter conditioning** (e.g., reaction coefficient rho) to both PINN and PINNsFormer.
 - Implemented **pretraining ? finetuning** workflows.
 - Benchmarked **transfer learning**, **generalization**, and **convergence speed** vs. standard feed-forward PINNs.